 VML is a non-profit, non-partisan association.
 The authority for the organization derives from Section 15.2-1303 of the state code, which authorizes the governing bodies of political subdivisions to form associations to promote their welfare (view the League’s Constitution).
 Its official name before 1960 was the League of Virginia Municipalities.
 The membership has grown from 16 in 1921, when VML hired its first staff members, to 206 today.
 That number includes all 38 cities in the state, 160 towns and eight counties.

-The league has a full-time staff of 13.
+The league has a full-time staff of 11.
 In addition, it contracts for services to assist with research and advocacy efforts.
 The league’s headquarters is located at 13 E. Franklin St. in downtown Richmond.
-VML Insurance Programs is located near the intersection of Interstate 295 and Woodman Road in Henrico County.

 An article written in the early 1930s by Newport News Mayor Samuel R. Buxton, the first president of the league, spelled out what the founders of the organization hoped to accomplish.
 Buxton described the league’s mission as follows: